dauhoangganh/RAG-based-product-search/README.md

 # Analog Assist
+This is a RAG based genAI application that can retrieve relevant products from the databse that meet user"s requirements.
 This repository contains a GenAI-powered application built using **LangChain**  as the main framework and **Streamlit** for GUI development.
+The LLM model used is AZURE openAI model, but user can freely use their preferred model.
+Vector database used int his project is PineCone.

 ## Features